-This slightly sweet, slightly tangy dressing is incredibly easy to make.
+With only 3 main ingredients, this slightly sweet, slightly tangy dressing is incredibly easy to make.
 Whip up a batch of this classic vinaigrette to have on hand for quick and healthy salads any day of the week.
 Works great as a marinade for chicken, too.

 - ¾ cup extra virgin olive oil